Librarika/manual/docs/cataloging.md

 ### Delete copy

-You can delete an individual copry from your catalog.
+You can delete an individual copy from your catalog.
 This will also delete all related circulations and other related records specific to that copy.
 So, please be careful when you delete a copy from your library.

 * Please go the `Dashboard -> Catalogs -> Catalog Items` section.
 * Locate the item you want to delete from your catalog and click on the `View` link on the right to the item.